-All keystrokes and mouse movements have to be sent to the remote desktop, where computations are being done.
-The screen is than sent back as an image.
+All keystrokes and mouse movements have to be sent to the remote desktop, where performs all computations.
+The screen is then sent back as an image.
 Because of this, the experience can be slow and frustrating on an even moderately fast internet connection, and the system becomes useless without an internet connection.

 Remote desktops are sometimes even used by large and well-structured companies and offices where all employees work on-site.
 As the network inside of a building can be incredibly fast, the performance disadvantage of a remote desktop might become negligible, and the benefits of a centrally administered system prevail.

-The advantages of a remote desktop environment for troubleshooting include:
+There are advantages to using a remote desktop environment for troubleshooting:

 - The administrator can easily see everything that the user sees.